Enderstyles/sdu_dorm/README.md

 Write this commands to start project:

-To install all necessaries dependencies
+To install all necessary dependencies
 ```
 pip install -r requirements.txt
 ```